 This path led us to the concept of Setting up Environments instead of controlling another person.
 Let’s dive deeper:

 When we were teaching swivels, Dax would explain to the leaders not to lead/make the girls swivel.
 They already want to and can do it better than you can ever make them.
 Think more about setting up an environment that encourages them to swivel, supporting them to look their best!
 Here is an example of “leading” swivels verses supporting.
 You can see this clearly in the movement of his arm and the stiffness in my core it creates (I end up doing pivots instead of twists).

 So as we established this question, I experimented with (for example) that swivel environment.
 I could feel Dax wanting to set up something like a rock step and I would move quite confidently into a swivel prep environment.
 At that point, Dax could choose to override me to get his idea across but usually, the moment was flowing so well, he naturally responded to what I had set up.
 We started to dig further into this idea.

 In order to set up these environments, both sides should have the skills necessary to initiate these environments, commitment to choices, and fast reflexes to bail out of those choices when necessary.
 In other words, BOTH people involved need to know how to “lead”, “follower” and quickly switch between the two.
 Both sides also need to get used to feeling that moment of resistance between the time both parties present an idea and deciding who’s idea they are going to actually do.
+We do this naturally in conversations so I know you can do it!
 This moment makes most people feel uncomfortable and for me, it has become addictive.
 In fact, this is where some people plateau as dancers.
 Most people have fear put into them from a beginner level to not be too rough or wild or raw.
 The obsession with refinement prevents the discovery of what can come out of chaos.

 Okay so let’s do some technical breakdown to further understand this: